rafasanzvi/color-shirt-server/README.md

 <!--DESCRIPTION-->
 <p>
-This project was done in just 1 week as part of our web development Bootcamp assignments at Ironhack.
-Requirements: create an app just using JavaScript, HTML, CSS, Handlebars, NodeJS, Express, MongoDB an homemade internal API Rest and an external API using Google Maps.
+This project was done in just 2 week as part of our web development Bootcamp assignments at Ironhack and it was my first project in solitary.
+Requirements: create an app just using JavaScript, HTML, CSS, NodeJS, Express, MongoDB, REACT and React-Bootstrap an homemade internal API Rest about users and shirts.

-The project is based on an encyclopaedia of plants whose characteristics are being researched for medicinal use.
-The user can access the specific plants and see their characteristics, as well as access a list of events in different parts of the world and register and see their location via Google Maps.
+The project is based on an business model in which the user registers and pays a subscription, thanks to which every month he/she will receive a random Policroma T-shirt at home.

+The user can choose his or her favourites from the gallery of shirts if he or she wants to receive a special one.
 </p>

 <!--MAIN FEATURES-->

   <h3>Main Features</h3>

-- Role play where we have admin, staff and users with different privileges.
+- Role play where we have admin and users with different privileges.
 - Registration and authentication system
 - Protected routes
-- Database of users, events and plants in MongoDB.
+- Database of users and shirts in MongoDB and API Rest with NodeJS.
-- Plants gallery, events and users list
+- Shirts gallery, users list if you are admin where you can manage the differents dates and features
 - CRUD system
-- Rendering from back-end
+- Conditional rendering
+- Atomic design with React
+- Payment gateway
+- Local file upload
+- Personalised favourites in each profile

 ---
 <br>